kadykov/mcp-openapi-schema-explorer/memory-bank/progress.md

    - Unit tests updated for URI builder, reference transformer, and path item rendering.
    - E2E tests updated for new structure and complex fixture.
 Added tests for resource completion.
    - Unit tests for `SpecLoaderService` updated for `swagger2openapi`.
+   - CI workflow updated to use `just` and includes automated release job.

 3. API Design
    - New URI structure implemented, aligned with OpenAPI spec.